132nd-vWing/OPUF-Brief/README.md

 Please signup on 132nd Virtual Wing's event page (A user on the 132nd website is required): <br>
 [132nd Events](http://www.132virtualwing.org/index.php/page/events)

-**NOTE:** If you do not have an account on 132nd Virtual Wing website, please PM 132nd.Neck on Discord and ask for an account.
+**NOTE** If you do not have an account on 132nd Virtual Wing website, please PM 132nd.Neck on Discord and ask for an account.
 <br>
 <br>
 <br>